techiediaries/techiediaries/_posts/2020/django/2020-02-5-django-3-authentication-with-login-logout-and-password-reset-views.md

 ---
 layout: post
-title: "Django Authentication with a MySQL Database— Login, Logout and Password Change/Reset"
+title: "Django 3 Authentication with a MySQL Database— Login, Logout and Password Change/Reset"
 image: "images/content/django.png"
-excerpt: "In this tutorial, you'll learn how to easily add a complete authentication system to your Django application with login, logout and password change and reset functionalities." tags : [ mysql ]
+excerpt: "In this tutorial, you'll learn how to easily add a complete authentication system to your django 3 application with login, logout and password change and reset functionalities"
+categories: django
+author: kaima
+tags : [ django, mysql ]
 ---

-In this tutorial, you'll learn how to easily add a complete authentication system to your Django application with login, logout and password change and reset functionalities.
+In this tutorial, you'll learn how to easily add a complete authentication system to your django 3 application with login, logout and password change and reset functionalities.

-We'll be using Django with a MySQL database.
+We'll be using django 3 with a MySQL database.

 We'll also be using `django-crispy-forms` and Bootstrap 4 for styling the application UI.